faizan-multani/js-project/unlimited-colors/color.md

 const startChangingColor = function () {
   if (!intervalId) { // means null
     intervalId = setInterval(changeBgColor, 1000)
+    // setInertval : it keeps executes the code/function at a given interval/time
   }

   function changeBgColor() {